 When you do a flight search, don’t just grab the cheapest fare you see, especially from a low-cost carrier (LCC) because it could end up costing you much more than you think.
-Allegiant, Spirit, Frontier, Norwegian, and WOW are just a few that are notorious for offering ridiculously low fares and then hitting you up for everything from assigned seats, checked baggage and even carry-on luggage.
-The worst part is that now the legacy airlines like Delta and American don’t want to lose out so they’re going to offer the same kind of fares.
+Allegiant, Spirit, Frontier, Norwegian, and WOW are just a few that are notorious for offering ridiculously low fares and then hitting you up for everything from assigned seats, carry-on luggage, refreshments (including water) and even to print your boarding pass.
+The worst part is that now the legacy airlines like Delta, United and American don’t want to lose out so they’re starting to offer Basic Economy Fares.
 My point is to make sure you read the fine print on your fare before buying—even from the mainline carriers.

 6. Choose Southwest Airlines if you’re checking bags

 Southwest was the original low-cost carrier so it’s ironic that they’re the only one that doesn’t charge for checked bags.
 They offer the first and second checked bag for free, which most airlines would charge an extra $120 for on a roundtrip ticket.
 If you’re planning on checking bags and don’t have elite status or an airline branded credit card where one of the perks is free baggage, then check to see if Southwest Airlines is flying your desired route.
 Remember: Their fares don’t show up in any search engine except their own so you need to log on to Southwest.com.

 Everyone knows there’s not one website out there that has the absolute cheapest price for airfares, hotels, car rentals, cruises, and package deals so the trick is to do your research and check them all to see who has the best deal at that moment in time.
 That’s one of the reasons why I created JohnnyJet.com to begin with.